huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 Inactive accounts will be deactivated after about 180 days.
 This will cause your login to fail if you have not visited your lab in such a time frame.
 Your lab leader or lab coordinator may order your user reactivation in our [service desk](/administer-science/service-desk/lab-orders/#reactivate-lab-user).

-### New local machine
+### New local computer

 We are happy to hear that!
-If you have a new local machine you will need to install a new VPN certificate on all machines that you will connect from.
+If you have a new local computer you will need to install a new VPN certificate on all machines that you will connect from.
 You can find all required steps in our [FAQ section](/do-science/service-desk/#i-have-a-new-machine-what-should-i-request).

 ### New VPN certificate